Hot Curried Pears with Pomegranate

 - Pomegranate Seeds also called arils, provide fiber and highly potent antioxidants called punicalagins, which are not found in many other plants.
 These antioxidants have powerful health benefits like cancer prevention, memory improvement, increased exercise performance, and decreased inflammation.

-- Turmeric, which is a key ingredient in curry powder, has multiple health benefits for those of us with thyroid disease.
+- Turmeric, a key ingredient in curry powder, has multiple health benefits for those of us with thyroid disease.
 It can help protect and heal the intestinal barrier (leaky gut) and reduce inflammation throughout the body, in joints, muscle tissue, and even from GI conditions like Crohn’s, IBS, and ulcerative colitis.

 Happy cooking, happy thriving, and enjoy the recipe (below)!